Maxhu787/anon-board/TEMP.md

 g4o2.me domain expires in 2025/6/10
 reply to google verify email to resolve issue

+- add delete button
-- add delete button, share feature
+- share feature (mobile), copy link (desktop)
 - fix private post logic
+- fix website loading cycle, like load skeleton page faster than fetch data

 - timeout rules for anti spam
 - add create username step
-- fix website loading cycle, like load skeleton page faster than fetch data

 - two layers of comments, the second layer gets layed out according to time, and replying to someone would add a @username at the front